 Revamping your air grille can add texture and color to your home without a lot of work.
 All you will need is a patterned metal sheet, metal cutting scissors, spray paint, a drill, and a free afternoon.

-- Once dry, drill holes into metal where screws will keep your new grille in place
+- Once dry, drill holes into the metal where screws will keep your new grille in place.

 - Enjoy your new air grille!